abcshmedu/a1-reflection-c-team/README.md

 - also plowed the sources with checkstyle.
 Nothing dramatic.
 Mostly cosmetic stuff.

   **Todos:**
-- shift code for arrays to the ArrayRenderer class
 - check for 0-length arrays
 - check source with checkstyle
 - write tests... yawn